ynab/hubot-github-adapter/README.md

 ####Install this adapter:
 - `cd /path/to/hubot`
 - `yo hubot`
-- `npm install hubot-github --save`
+- `npm install hubot-github-adapter --save`
 - Initialize git and make your initial commit

 ####Create a Github User for your bot: